500farm/docker-ethminer/README.md

 $ nvidia-docker run -it sergeycheperis/docker-ethminer -H
 ```

-Following args are added automatically: `-U --api-port -3333 --HWMON 2`.
+Following args are added automatically: `-U --api-port -3333 --HWMON 2 --syslog`.
 JSON RPC API is exposed in read-only mode on port 3333.

 ## How to build